Cordless telephone

-A cordless telephone or portable telephone has a portable telephone handset that connects by radio to a base station connected to the public telephone network.
+A cordless telephone or portable telephone is a portable telephone handset that connects by radio to a base station connected to the public telephone network.
 The operational range is limited, usually to the same building or within some short distance from the base station.

-A cordless telephone differs functionally from a mobile telephone in its limited range and by depending the base station on the subscriber premises.
+A cordless telephone differs functionally from a mobile phone in its limited range and by depending on the base station on the subscriber premises.
 Current cordless telephone standards, such as PHS and DECT, have blurred the once clear-cut line between cordless and mobile telephones by implementing cell handoff (handover); various advanced features, such as data-transfer; and even, on a limited scale, international roaming.
 In specialized models, a commercial mobile network operator may maintain base stations and users subscribe to the service.

 Unlike a corded telephone, a cordless telephone needs mains electricity (to power the base station).
 The cordless handset contains a rechargeable battery, which the base station re-charges when the handset rests in its cradle.